MWestenberg/EnergyAnalysis/README.md

 Loops must be defined either by using a defined iterator or by adding a call to the LOOP_TRIPCOUNT function defining the number of iterations in its argument.
 Som examples are given iin the examples directory.

+The tool is being build in Visual Studio but a cmake file will be made available for compiling it on Linux and MacOS.

 This project and this tool are still a work in progress and is not available for commercial use at this point.